CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.3 Sensitization and Training.md

 + Guide as motivation for information security
-+ Web course as an introduction to IT-Grundschutz procedures
++ Web course as an introduction to the IT-Grundschutz procedures
 + Tables and forms as tools for implementation
 + Sample guidelines and profiles as sample applications
 + Tool support for the creation, management and updating of security concepts based on IT-Grundschutz.
 Several manufacturers offer suitable IT-Grundschutz tools for this purpose.